jdholtz/auto-southwest-check-in/CONFIGURATION.md

 Default: false \
 Type: Boolean

-Display flight times in notifications and console messages in 24-hour format instead of 12-hour format.
+Display flight times in notifications in 24-hour format instead of 12-hour format.
+Console messages will always display in 12-hour format.

 ### Test The Notifications
 To test if the notification URLs work, you can run the following command